Zeigren/zeigren.github.io/_posts/2017-10-30-NORwegian-Teensy-Socket-Edition.md

 If you're not comfortable with desoldering TSOP packages check out the the NORwegian Teensy Clip Edition.

-Check the [Github wiki](https://github.com/Zeigren/NORwegianTeensy/wiki/NORwegian-Teensy-Socket-Edition "NORwegian Teensy Socket Edition Github Wiki") for more info about the NORwegian Teensy Socket Edition and for a PS3 downgrading guide.

 The NORwegian Teensy Socket Edition does not come with a Teensy++ 2.0 installed.
 If you order one this is what it will look like + your choice of either headers or a terminal block.

 ![NORwegianTeensySocketEditionTop](/assets/img/NORwegianTeensySocketEditionTop.jpg){:class="img-responsive"}